CompareExpressions¶

 and minus_plus

 respectively.
-To use other symbols for \(\pm\) and \(\mp\) set the grading parameters plus_minus
+To use other symbols for \(\pm\) and \(\mp\) set the parameters plus_minus

 and minus_plus